Robin of Sherwood: The outlaws

-Chosen as Robin's successor by Herne, Robert frees the outlaws, but thinks himself inadequate to take up the mantle of the Hooded Man, despite his sympathies towards the downtrodden.
+Chosen as Robin of Loxley's successor by Herne, Robert frees the captured outlaws, but thinks himself inadequate to take up the mantle of the Hooded Man, despite his sympathies towards the downtrodden.
 A year after the first Robin's death, he changes his mind after Lady Marion is abducted by Lord Owen of Clun and sets out to rescue her, valiantly reassembling the scattered outlaws in the process.
-Though slightly insecure about taking over, in light of his predecessor, Robert proves to be an excellent leader, and his worthiness is proved in the second episode of Season Three, "The Power of Albion", when the mystic sword Albion recognizes him as "Herne's Son" and refuses to allow another wielder to kill him.
+Though slightly insecure about taking over, in light of his predecessor, Robert proves to be an excellent leader, and his worthiness is proved in the second episode of Season Three, "The Power of Albion", when the mystic sword Albion recognises him as "Herne's Son" and refuses to allow another wielder to kill him.
+In the episode "The Inheritence", it is revealed that he is the godson of Lord Agravaine, the guardian of the castle of Caerleon.
 He later discovers that he is the half-brother of Guy of Gisburne.